This document is part of the Code of Conduct for Employees resource.

 (i) making decisions and providing advice on merit and without bias, caprice, favouritism or self-interest; and

-(ii) acting fairly by objectively considering all relevant facts and fair criteria.
+(ii) acting fairly by objectively considering all relevant facts and fair criteria; and

 4.1 Decisions and Advice

-Public sector employees of special bodies make decisions and provide advice that is free of prejudice or favouritism and is based on sound judgement.
+Public sector employees make decisions and provide advice that is free of prejudice or favouritism and is based on sound judgement.
+Before making a decision or providing advice, public sector employees consider relevant information and the impact on the Government, community and other public sector employees.
 Their decisions are not affected by personal influences.

 4.2 Gifts and Benefits

 Public sector employees do not – for themselves or others – seek gifts and benefits (including hospitality).
 They refuse all offers of gifts and benefits that could reasonably be perceived as influencing them or undermining the integrity of their organisation or themselves.